Embdedded-Focus/hugoplate/embedded-focus-site/content/english/_index.md

     icon: fa-road-barrier
     padding: 8
     bulletpoints:
-    - "„Some parts of our codebase are so fragile that we’re afraid to touch them.“"
-    # - "„I have no idea where we are in the development process.
-That leads to misunderstandings and shows that we desperately need more structure and clarity.“"
-    - "„Fixing errors and security issues takes too long, putting our reputation at risk.“"
-    - "„Our system's complexity and dependencies constantly cause issues.
-It feels like we spend more time fixing than developing.“"
+    - "\"Our code is so fragile that every change feels risky\" – technical debt keeps growing, security vulnerabilities go unnoticed, and both product quality and innovation suffer."
+    - "\"Fixing bugs and security issues takes too long.\" – this increases support costs, jeopardizes compliance, and forces the team to spend more time firefighting than actually developing."
+    - "\"Our variants and dependencies constantly cause problems\" – the system becomes harder to manage, development slows down, and innovation grinds to a halt."
-    - "„Our outdated processes frustrate our best developers.
-If we don’t modernize, we’ll lose talent and innovation.“"
+    - "\"Outdated processes frustrate our best people\" – experienced developers leave, onboarding becomes more difficult, and critical know-how gets lost."
-    # - "„Reproducing bugs takes forever because everyone works with slightly different setups.“"
     button:
       enable: false